 - Dental providers in public health settings were 10 times more likely to be offering COVID-19 vaccines than providers in private practice (44% versus 4%).

 - However, 43% of providers in private practice expressed interest in offering the vaccine.

 Each year, more than 19 million Americans visit a dentist but do not see any other medical providers.
-Dental practices can be a key access point for the immunizations that will allow Americans return to normal life.
+Dental practices can be a key access point for the immunizations that will reduce barriers to care and allow Americans to return to normal life.

 You may also be interested in:

 - Dentists are an Untapped Resource for Delivering COVID-19 Vaccines: CareQuest Institute for Oral Health found that over half of respondents (57%) in a recent oral health equity survey are willing to receive the COVID-19 vaccine, and 60% of people who are willing to get the vaccine are also willing to receive it from a dentist.

 - State of Oral Health Equity in America: COVID-19, Vaccines, and Teledentistry: This is the first of two webinars that focuses on the findings from a survey around oral health inequities, COVID-19 vaccination efforts by oral health care providers, and teledentistry experiences and access.